 Once your masterpiece is complete, you'll want to save and maybe even share it.
 Here's how:

-- Share directly from Word: You can share your document via email or cloud services directly from Word.
+to choose a location and file format.
+PDF is a good option for preserving formatting. - Share directly from Word: You can share your document via email or cloud services directly from Word.

 - Use Spell for collaboration: With Spell, you can collaborate with others in real time.
 It's like Google Docs but with AI, making teamwork a breeze.